 - Preheat oven to 325 degrees F.

-- Preheat oven to 350 degrees F. Coat a very large baking dish with non-stick cooking spray and set aside.
-(Note: stuffing can be split between two dishes).
+- Preheat oven to 350 degrees F and set an oven rack to the center position.
+Coat a 13- x 9-inch baking dish with nonstick cooking spray and set aside.

-- Transfer toasted cornbread and French bread to a large roasting pan or very large mixing bowl.
+- Transfer the toasted cornbread and sandwich bread cubes to a large mixing bowl.
 Spoon the vegetable and apple mixture and the cooked sausage over the bread and mix well.
-Add the beaten eggs and stir to combine.
-Add 2 cups of the chicken broth and stir well.
-If you are making this a day ahead, stop here and refer to Make-Ahead Instructions below.
-If baking right away, add additional chicken broth, a little at a time, until you've reached the desired consistency.
-Stuffing will dry out a little bit as it cooks but you don't want it to be too wet going in to the oven.
-I don't recommend adding more than a total of 3-1/2 to 4-1/2 cups of chicken broth.
+Add the beaten egg and toss lightly to combine.
+Add 1 cup of chicken broth and toss again, being careful not to break up the cornbread too much.
+Add additional chicken broth, a little at a time, until you've reached the desired consistency.
+Stuffing will dry out a little bit as it cooks but you don't want it to be too wet going into the oven.
+I don't recommend adding more than a total of 1 ½ to 2 cups of broth.

 - Transfer stuffing to the prepared baking dish and cover with foil.
 Bake, covered, at 350 degrees F for 30 minutes.
 Remove the foil and bake for an additional 10 minutes.
 For a crispier topping, set the oven to BROIL (don’t raise the oven rack) and continue to cook for an additional 2 or 3 minutes or until browned to your liking.